bitcointranscripts/bitcointranscripts/bitcoin-explained/scaling-to-billions-of-users.md

 Sjors: 00:12:02

-Yeah and just add my own thoughts here I think you could probably think about something in the middle where some people validate some things and some people validate other things but it's it's hard to reason whether or not that's gonna be safe.
+And just add my own thoughts here I think you could probably think about something in the middle where some people validate some things and some people validate other things but it's it's hard to reason whether or not that's gonna be safe.
 We know the current approach works, it's like everybody checks everything.
 And how much of that you can, you know, how far you can go on the gray scale towards one person checking everything.
 There's some point at which it goes horribly wrong.
 So it's better to be on the safe side, I think.

 Aaron: 00:12:29

-Yeah, well, essentially, so this option, it's included in the blog, sort of more as an example of what not to do, right?
+Well, essentially, so this option, it's included in the blog, sort of more as an example of what not to do, right?

 Sjors: 00:12:38

-Yeah, and he also says that even this pushes to the limits of even those few people that validate if they really want to process every transaction of every person on the planet still becomes a problem or it's a fragile system that's easy to mess with.
+And he also says that even this pushes to the limits of even those few people that validate if they really want to process every transaction of every person on the planet still becomes a problem or it's a fragile system that's easy to mess with.

 Aaron: 00:12:53

-Right.
-Okay so then we get to the third option which is kind of I would say the heart of the article like this is kind of deficient really which is get off the blockchain.
+So then we get to the third option which is kind of I would say the heart of the article like this is kind of deficient really which is get off the blockchain.

 Sjors: 00:13:03